habibcilmd-cardiologist/dr-cil/content/en/blog/cholesterol-management/index.md

 ---
-title: "Cholesterol Management: Causes, Risks, and Treatment of High Cholesterol"
+title: 'Cholesterol Management: Causes, Risks, and Treatment of High Cholesterol'
-description: "Comprehensive guide to high cholesterol.
-Learn about LDL and HDL cholesterol, normal values, risk factors, dietary recommendations, and medication therapy from a cardiology specialist."
+description: Comprehensive guide to high cholesterol.
+Learn about LDL and HDL cholesterol, normal values, risk factors, dietary recommendations, and medication therapy from a cardiology specialist.
 date: 2024-11-15
 lastmod: 2024-12-03
-translationKey: "cholesterol-management"
+translationKey: cholesterol-management
-categories: ["Heart Diseases"]
+categories:
+- Heart Diseases
 tags:
-    [
-        "cholesterol",
-        "LDL",
-        "HDL",
-        "hyperlipidemia",
-        "statin",
-        "heart health",
-        "cardiovascular risk",
-    ]
+- Heart Health & Living
+- Hypertension & Cholesterol
-author: "Assoc.
-Prof. Dr. Habib ÇİL"
+author: Assoc.
+Prof. Dr. Habib ÇİL
 showTableOfContents: true
 faq:
-    - question: "Will I need cholesterol medication for life?"
+- question: Will I need cholesterol medication for life?
-      answer: "In most patients, yes.
-When cholesterol medications are stopped, levels rise again.
-However, with lifestyle changes, doses may be reduced in some patients."
+  answer: In most patients, yes.
+When cholesterol medications are stopped, levels
+    rise again.
+However, with lifestyle changes, doses may be reduced in some patients.
-    - question: "What should I do if statins cause muscle pain?"
+- question: What should I do if statins cause muscle pain?
-      answer: "Consult your doctor.
-Dose reduction, medication change, or alternative treatments can be tried.
-Don't stop medication on your own."
+  answer: Consult your doctor.
+Dose reduction, medication change, or alternative treatments
+    can be tried.
+Don't stop medication on your own.
-    - question: "Can I eat eggs?"
+- question: Can I eat eggs?
-      answer: "Yes, but in moderation.
+  answer: Yes, but in moderation.
 One egg daily is safe for most people.
+The effect
-The effect of dietary cholesterol varies from person to person."
+    of dietary cholesterol varies from person to person.
-    - question: "Do cholesterol-lowering supplements work?"
+- question: Do cholesterol-lowering supplements work?
-      answer: "Some (red yeast rice, plant sterols) may have mild effects, but don't replace medication therapy.
-Don't use without consulting your doctor."
+  answer: Some (red yeast rice, plant sterols) may have mild effects, but don't replace
+    medication therapy.
+Don't use without consulting your doctor.
-    - question: "Is cholesterol screening necessary in children?"
+- question: Is cholesterol screening necessary in children?
-      answer: "If there's family history or risk factors like obesity or diabetes, screening is recommended from age 2."
+  answer: If there's family history or risk factors like obesity or diabetes, screening
+    is recommended from age 2.
-    - question: "How can I increase HDL?"
+- question: How can I increase HDL?
-      answer: "Exercise, weight loss, quitting smoking, and healthy fats (olive oil, fish) increase HDL.
-HDL increase with medications is limited."
+  answer: Exercise, weight loss, quitting smoking, and healthy fats (olive oil, fish)
+    increase HDL.
+HDL increase with medications is limited.
 ---

 {{< lead >}}